 - Scottish Government website - information and advice about your responsibilities

 - Private landlord registration - all landlords in Scotland must be registered in the national register

 - Landlord Accreditation Scotland (LAS) offers training for landlords in the private rented sector.
 LAS can also assist with information on how to identify an accredited Letting Agent.

-Make sure you give as much detail as possible in your email about the empty property or the the type of information you are looking for and of course, your own contact details if you wish us to contact you back.
+Make sure you give as much detail as possible in your email about the empty property or the type of information you are looking for and of course, your own contact details if you want us to contact you back.